 Juan Francisco studied winemaking in Tenerife before taking over the vineyards from his father in 1998.
 He grows Listán Blanco and Albillo Criollo outside his winery in Arafo.
 In addition to these two plots, he is also working on recuperating old and abandoned vineyards higher up the mountainside in an area called Las Dehesas.
 At 1400m elevation, these centenarian Listán Blanco vines are only reachable by a special tractor.
 These vines are very low yielding and go into one of JuanFra’s most interesting wines, a solera method blanco named “La Bota de Mateo,” aged in an old sherry cask.
 Juanfra calls his project Los Loros, after the laurel shrubs that proliferate the upper parts of the Valle de Güímar.
 Conventional farming is typical in this area of the island, however Juanfra believes in a more holistic style of farming.
 Favoring a sustainable philosophy, he enjoys showcasing traditional Canarian varietals such as Listán Blanco, Vijariego Blanco, Marmajuelo, Albillo Criollo (no relation to the albillos found on the Peninsula, but a typical varietal found primarily on the island of La Palma) and Listán Negro.
 He owns most of his own vines, and also works with small farmers in the area, promoting sustainable practices among them.
 The Los Loros bodega is no bigger than a one car garage, yet Juan Francisco is doing great things in this little-known territory of Tenerife.

-Los Loros Sobre Lías is made with young vine Listán Blanco grown at about 800m elevation near the town of Arafo.
-The grapes were hand harvested and gently pressed after a short cold maceration.
-The wine is aged on its lees for about 6 months with regular stirring in stainless steel tanks.
-The wine is bottled with a light fining and just a touch of added SO2.
+Los Loros Listán Blanco is 100% Listán Blanco from two parcels of 30-40-year-old vines at 650-750m elevation.
+The soils are volcanic sand and clay.
+The grapes were hand harvested, destemmed, and gently pressed with a pneumatic pressed.
+Fermented in stainless steel tank for 10-12 days with temperature control, then raised in the same vessel with the lees for 6 months with infrequent, gentle stirring.
+Bottled without fining, filtering, or added sulfur.
 Los Loros Albillo Criollo comes from young vines grown on terraces high on the island.
 The grapes were hand-harvested, destemmed and gently pressed after a short cold maceration.
 The wine spent a few months in used French oak barrels on the lees, with semi-regular stirring.
 The finished wine is bottled with a light fining but no filtration, and a tiny dose of SO2.

 Los Loros “Siete Lomas” is a blend of 80% Marmajuelo and 20% Gual, two indegenous grapes to the Canary Islands.
 The grapes are cofermented and aged in gently used oak barrels and the wine spends a few months on the lees with regular stirring before being bottled without fining or filtration and a touch of added SO2.